Skip to main content

 • notifications/initialized - Client initialization complete

-• tools/list - List available tools from remote MCP servers
+• tools/list - List available meta-tools (hierarchical router: 2 tools only)

-• tools/call - Execute tools on remote MCP servers
+• tools/call - Execute meta-tools or route to actual MCP servers

 • resources/list - List available resources (returns empty array)